ibm-skills-network/clarity-knowledgebase/docs/labs/free-apis.md

 ## Limitations

 These free Skills Network-provided APIs are available for learning and experimentation.
 They are not suitable when it comes to deploying an application.

 Learners will have access to these APIs within their:
 - Cloud IDE (from their terminal/shell, or when running an application from within Cloud IDE)
 - JupyterLab IDE (from their notebook, or from the JupyterLab terminal/shell)
-- Rstudio IDE
+- RStudio IDE

 Learners will _not_ have free access to these APIs within their:
 - Code Engine projects